postmanlabs/labs-docs/src/pages/postman-flows/core-concepts/data-types.md

 ### String

-The String type is used to represent textual data.
+The string type is used to represent textual data.
 It is a utf-8 encoded list of characters.
 Just like javascript, string in Flows are also immutable, i.e once a string is created, it cannot be modified.
 But you can always create new strings out of existing string using operators like _concat_ or _substring_.

 > 💡 Tip: JSON values are of type string.
 To make sense of that data they serialize needs perform step called parsing to can generate a complex data-structure of primitive types.
 The `Send Request` block performs the parsing automatically if the `content-type` header hints at a JSON body.
 In cases where this automatic parsing does not take place, one will need to parse the string using the `JSON Parse` block.